sno6/website/posts/gates.md

 <p>Now we've got the bulk of the hardware setup out of the way it's time to work with our camera.
 Unfortunately, the model I purchased was getting a little long in the tooth, and as a consequence, only allowed me to send frames on motion over FTP.
 So I <a href="https://github.com/sno6/gate-god/blob/master/server/ftp/ftp.go">wrote</a> an FTP server to run on the Pi and process the frames as they come in.
 When a new frame hits the server, it sends it over to the amazing <a href="https://platerecognizer.com">PlateRecognizer</a> service to find any license plates that could be in the frame.
 If we find a plate that is in our whitelist (defined in a config file), we simply trigger the relay to open the gate.
 There's obviously a little more to it than that, such as finding the “best” frame out of a batch, so I urge you to take a look at the <a href="https://github.com/sno6/gate-god">code</a> if you're following along.</p>

 <p>We've now got a Pi that can receive frames from a camera, check for license plates, and open a gate if it sees someone it recognises.
-I decided to do a little house keeping and put the Pi in a case as you can see below.</p>
+I decided to do a little house keeping and put the Pi in a case, as you can see below.</p>

 <img src="/misc/house-keeping.jpeg" />